eponadocs/banlist/README.md

 *   Date: temp banned from 2/26/2025 to 3/12/2025.
 *   Notes:

-## Players/Toons banned for scamming/Drop stealing/Botting:
+## Players-Toons banned for scamming/Drop stealing/Botting:

 ### AA7
 *   Reason: Drop steal / buying an acc with $